 Feelings of fatigue and tiredness can make it difficult to get through the day, and can affect your social life, mental health and workplace productivity.
 Luckily, there are some ways to help beat fatigue, stay alert and feel well rested.1,2

 If you're concerned about fatigue, please speak to your doctor or nurse to discuss other factors that could be impacting your quality of sleep.

 The importance of sleep

-Aim to wind down an hour before you go to bed – a warm bath can help you do this
+Aim to wind down an hour before going to bed – a warm bath can help to do this

 Putting away all electronic devices at least 30 minutes before sleeping may help to avoid any stimulation and distractions

 Try to not drink coffee, tea or any caffeinated soft drinks (including energy drinks) in the evening

 Alternately, choosing the decaffeinated versions of these beverages is an option